zayndamji/filemanager/FileManagerNative/README.md

 # File Manager Native

 A file manager built to be secure.
-Built for iOS/macOS using React Native.
+Built for iOS using React Native.
 Completely client-side.
 No requests outside of the app.
 All data is encrypted.